1. Introduction to the Cornell MBA interview

 You can download the document here.

-4. Cornell MBA practice interviews
+4. Cornell MBA interview practice with Cornell students and alumni

 At last, now that you are well versed with the interview, its format and the expected questions, the only thing left for you to do is practice.
-Make sure that you practice well before you appear for your final interview.
+Make sure that you practice well before you appear for your final Cornell MBA interview.
 After all, practice makes you perfect.

 For this, you should take mock interviews specifically with students and alumni of Cornell as they have been through this journey and are Johnson MBA students/graduates.
 Their perspective is the same as that of the final interviewer.
 They can ask you the ‘right questions’ and challenge your MBA story in the same way as the interviewers will.
 In addition, their feedback will help you shape your answers to be more credible and in line with the interviewer’s expectations.